ubccpsc/310/docs/26w1/materials/unit-01/index.md

 Slides are posted on the [schedule](../../schedule.md) as we go.

-## By the end of this part you can
+## By the end of this unit you can

 **Measure a change**